Alan Rickman: Illness and death

 Throughout 2005, Rickman received treatment for an aggressive form of prostate cancer, culminating in a prostatectomy in January 2006.
-The operation coincided with the casting for Harry Potter and the Order of the Phoenix, and he deliberated over whether to return to the series, but decided in favour, stating: "The argument that wins is the one that says: “See it through.
-It’s your story.”"
+The operation coincided with the casting for Harry Potter and the Order of the Phoenix, and he deliberated over whether to return to the series, but decided in favour, stating: "The argument that wins is the one that says: 'See it through.
+It's your story.'"

 In August 2015, Rickman had a minor stroke, which led to the diagnosis of pancreatic cancer.
 He revealed that he had terminal cancer to only his closest confidants.
-On 14 January 2016, he died in London at the age of 69.
+On 14 January 2016, he died at his and Rima’s home in London on Westbourne Terrace at the age of 69.
 His remains were cremated on 3 February 2016 in the West London Crematorium in Kensal Green.
 His ashes were given to his wife, Rima Horton.
 His final two films, Eye in the Sky and Alice Through the Looking Glass, were dedicated to his memory, as was The Limehouse Golem, which would have been his next project.